olavgm/MySQLTable/README.md

 }

-// Create a data object for the specific table var userData = new MySQLTable(mysql, 'users', 'userId')
+// Create a data object for the specific table var usersTable = new MySQLTable(mysql, 'users', 'userId')

 // Let's create a new record on the users table!